jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 ### 122 Effect of Customs ruling
 (1) Subject to section 125 of this Act, a Customs ruling in respect of particular goods is conclusive evidence for the purposes of this Act and, where applicable, the Tariff Act 1988, that the goods—
-  (a) have a particular Tariff classification under Part 1 of Schedule 1 to the Tariff Act 1988; or (b) have a particular excise classification under Schedule 3 to this Act; or (c) are or are not, as the case may be in accordance with applicable regulations made under this Act, the produce or manufacture of a particular country, or group of countries, for the purposes of the Tariff Act 1988; or
+  (a) have a particular Tariff classification under Part 1 of the Tariff; or (b) have a particular excise classification under the Excise and Excise-equivalent Duties Table; or (c) are or are not, as the case may be in accordance with applicable regulations made under this Act, the produce or manufacture of a particular country, or group of countries, for the purposes of the Tariff Act 1988; or
-  (d) are or are not, as the case may be, subject to a specified duty concession under Part 2 of Schedule 1 to the Tariff Act 1988.
+  (d) are or are not, as the case may be, subject to a specified duty concession under Part 2 of the Tariff.
 (2) Subject to section 125 of this Act, a Customs ruling in respect of a particular matter in respect of which a ruling has been given under section 120(1)(b) of this Act is conclusive evidence for the purposes of this Act and, where applicable, the Tariff Act 1988, of the application of the regulation or regulations on which the ruling was made in relation to that matter.

 ### 123 Confirmation of basis of Customs ruling